Hot on the heels of the first batch, Megan Stodel delivers the latest F-Word theatre reviews from the Edinburgh Festival Fringe

 Image 1: From Pussy, photograph by Jamie Corbin.
 Four women crowd around another woman, their hands reaching for her face.
 Their expressions are euphoric and possible cruel.

-Image 2: From Pramkicker, used with permission.
+Image 2 and feature image: From Pramkicker, used with permission.
 A bald doll’s head lies on the grass in the sun, with daisies surrounding it.

 Image 3: From Tar Baby, used with permission.
 Desiree Burch looks disconsolately ahead, her face painted black.